 The security team loves the flexible credentials to accommodate all employee preferences, and was able to easily integrate with their previous access cards to protect their initial investment via Openpath’s open APIs.
 Plus, the guest pass feature allows admins to send custom permissions to vendors and contractors via text—no face-to-face interaction required.

 The Meraki and Openpath integration is great for the small security staff at the UVA Biocomplexity Institute, as the remote, cloud-based solution makes it easy to take care of everything with just one or two people.
 “I don’t have to hire a bunch of people to manage a complex on-prem system,” says Phelps.
 The Visual Activity Report lets the security team audit activity to make sure the credentials match the person who’s entering.
-The integration increases ROI, enabling them to assess potential problems remotely before issuing an appropriate response.
+The integration increases ROI, enabling them to assess potential problems remotely that are detected by their school security system before issuing an appropriate response.